 What they do

 Bakers prepare and bake all types of breads, rolls, cakes, pastries and other baked goods.
+They knead, mature, mould and shape pastry goods, monitor the cleanliness of the equipment, and coordinate the forming, loading, baking, de-panning and cooling of all the types of baked goods.
 They usually work for bakeries that sell food for direct consumption by the public, or they may work for large organisations such as airlines, hotels or the military.
-They use raw ingredients and combine them either using machines or even by hand, bake them in ovens, and also glaze and decorate them.
-They may also slice and wrap these products for individual consumption.
+They check the quality of raw ingredients and combine them either using machines or even by hand, bake them in ovens, and also glaze and decorate them.

 Bakers often work nights and early mornings to prepare their products for the coming day.
 They may work in plants, where large quantities of generic-¬baked goods are produced, or alternately in craft bakeries, which are smaller and produce a greater variety of more handmade baked goods.
 They often need to use heavy machinery, and also stand for long periods of time.
 This type of work tends to be repetitive, and bakeries are often hot and humid.